jeffreyguenther/vue-turbolinks/README.md

 To use the mixin, include it where you setup your component.
-For example, if you used `rails new myapp --webpack=vue` to create your project using webpacker, you'll include it in your `app.vue` file:
+For example, if you used `rails new myapp --webpack=vue` to create your project using webpacker, you'll include it in your `hello_vue.js` file:

 ``` javascript
 import TurbolinksAdapter from 'vue-turbolinks';